Why DNA-Evolutions' TourOptimizer - Special Features

 As a bakery does not want to waste bread and on the other hand is interested in finding the most optimal route (keeping timeWindows, short total distance, etc.), we want to allow the Optimizer to do the manufacturing-planning.
 In other words: The Optimizer decides how much bread each production site fabricates.

 For achieving the manufacturing-planning-capability of the Optimizer, we add two optional Nodes.
 These two optional Nodes act as factories for bread.
-The factories adjust the number of pallets of bread they fabricate automatically based on what is beneficial for solving the overall optimization problem.
+The factories adjust the number of trays of bread they fabricate automatically based on what is beneficial for solving the overall optimization problem.
 For simplicity's sake, we locate one factory (Supply Node) close to the Bakery Aachen and one factory (Supply Node) close to the Bakery Cologne.
 In general, factories can be located at any desired position.

 "Figure - PND 2" shows the optimized result for the outlined problem.
-Bakery Aachen has to produce 10 pallets of bread in its factory and Bakery Cologne has to produce 17 pallets of bread in its factory.
+Bakery Aachen has to produce 10 pallets of bread in its factory and Bakery Cologne has to produce 17 trays of bread in its factory.

 Figure - PND 2